Automattic/vip-go-mu-plugins/search/docs/onboarding-migrations.md

     1. If you are indexing a multisite, also add `define( 'EP_IS_NETWORK', true );`
 1. Disable and remove all other Elasticsearch-backed functionality.
 VIP Search uses forks of `es-wp-query` and `ElasticPress` that are loaded automatically.
 No other Elasticsearch backed functionality is supported while VIP Search is enabled.
 1. Commit/deploy those changes if applicable.
 1. Test it to make sure everything works.
+If you're running into a connection error , then please <a href="mailto:vip-support@wordpress.com">contact our VIP Support</a>, as we might have to create an Elasticsearch user for the corresponding site.
 1. Run a re-index to make sure everything is in sync.
 You may need to drop your index and then re-index if you notice any irregularities at this point.
 Performed by running `wp vip-search index --setup`.
 If you are indexing a multisite, add `--network-wide`. **This drops your index and makes it inaccessible to VIP Search while this process takes place**.
 If the index is currently in use and serving production data, [index versioning](versioning.md) should be used so a new index can be created and then swapped to rather than destroying the index currently in use and causing downtime.

 If anything goes wrong, you can just remove the constants and re-enable/replace the plugins and settings you had in place previously.